This post contains affiliate links. Read the full disclosure here.

 Obviously, your toiletry kit is up to you and your personal preferences and routines.
 But here’s a list to get you started.
 Also, I really love having a hanging toiletry bag like this, because I can hang it on the towel rack next to the sink and not have my stuff taking up so much precious counter space.

 Also, note that shampoo, body wash, conditioner, and body lotion are NOT on this list.
 Disney Cruise Line provides these in each stateroom.
-Right now, they are from the beloved H2O+ line, which is really incredible.
-In the future, this line is eventually going to be discontinued, but I’m sure Disney will restock the ships with something equally great.
+And I LOVE their products so much (it’s the old H2O line that Disney bought the formula to when they went out of business).
 So there’s not need to take up room in your bag with shower essentials.

 • Toothbrush and toothpaste